Last Chance Furniture

 What Success Looks Like

 A platform where every moving company in Sweden lists furniture as part of their standard booking process.
 Where second-hand retailers check their feed every morning like they check email.
-Where the default for good furniture is a second owner, not a landfill.
+Where the default for good furniture is a second owner, not an incinerator.